discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 If you haven't already, launch the [setup wizard](/wizard) and go through the steps to configure your site.
 You can run the wizard as many times as you want, it's completely safe!

-> Note: To make launching your new site easier, all new members will have daily email summary emails enabled (instead of the usual weekly) and be given a higher level of trust.
+> Note: To make launching your new site easier, all new members will have daily summary emails enabled (instead of the usual weekly) and be given a higher level of trust.
 See below to learn more about the trust system and bootstrap mode.

 ### Admin Dashboard